 Masks are a regular feature of Peruvian life in the post-pandemic world.
 They are worn at all times both outside and in public spaces (transport, shops, outdoor markets, etc).

-You will be expected to wear a mask at all times, and when on public transport (such as the train to Machu Picchu and on flights) you will also be expected to wear a face shield.
+You will be expected to wear a mask at all times, and when on public transport (such as the train to Machu Picchu and on flights) and public enclosed spaces such as supermarkets, you will be expected to wear two masks and a face shield.

 Both masks and face shields are readily available throughout Peru, in shops, and from street sellers.
 You will have no problem getting your hands on one.